evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ## Step 4.
 Define what to log

-We specify which metrics we want to see.
-In this case, we want to get the drift score for each feature.
+Specify which metrics you want to calculate.
+In this case, you can generate the Data Drift report and log the drift score for each feature.

 ```
 def eval_drift(reference, production, column_mapping):